Rollcloud/phrottle/README.md

 Use the Pico Device Controller to run `main.py`, `server.py`, or one of the sandbox scripts.

+## Libraries

+The external library `umqtt.simple` is required to be loaded onto the Pico.

 ## Attributions

 - Lever Icon: [Gambling icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/gambling)